 As mentioned before, recovery from amphetamine psychosis was faster when individuals discontinued taking amphetamine.
 In fact, in the majority of cases, no pharmacotherapy was necessary to resolve an acute psychosis state when amphetamine use was discontinued.

 If individuals are believed to have an addiction to amphetamines, health care professionals may recommend inpatient care and other therapeutic approaches like cognitive-behavioral therapy.
-Combining these treatments will help individuals taper substance use and address causes that may have given rise to addiction.
+Combining treatment of amphetamine use will help individuals taper substance use and address causes that may have given rise to addiction.

 When individuals do not seek treatment for drug-induced psychosis, there is the risk of recurrence and/or worsening symptoms.
 Acute drug-induced psychosis can become chronic.